Review of the Common System Compensation Package |

 • Administering a global staff survey, which garnered 14,000 responses, providing critical insights on the current compensation package

-After eight working meetings from 2013 to 2015, the groups completed their review of the current system.
-The result is a revised compensation package that is streamlined, competitive and sustainable.
+After eight working meetings from 2013 to 2105, the groups completed their review of the current system.
+The result is a revised compensation package that is streamlined, competitive, and sustainable.
 The revised package allows for more flexibility in compensation, particularly with recruitment and performance recognition.

-The ICSC Annual Report will be presented to Member States on 10 November 2015, when the Fifth Committee of the UN General Assembly will start deliberations of the Commission’s recommendations.
+The ICSC Annual Report was presented to Member States and the Fifth Committee of the UN General Assembly is currently deliberating the Commission’s recommendations.
 Once the General Assembly has approved it, the new compensation package will be implemented, providing organizations with time to understand and apply the changes.

 Thank you for your support.